KNOWING YOUR RIGHTS IN CHILD CUSTODY IN IDAHO

 When children are thrust into the middle of adult problems—like divorce—unless they are older, they generally have little say in custody agreements.
-In the state of Idaho, there are a number of custody and parenting time arrangement possibilities.
-The arrangement should ideally be based on the best interests of the children, and while in theory most all parents do want the best for their children, in practice, achieving this result can be difficult when parents are locked in a contentious or emotional divorce battle.
+The said arrangement should ideally be based on the best interests of the children, and while in theory most all parents do want the best for their children, in practice, achieving this result can be difficult when parents are locked in a contentious or emotional divorce battle.

 It is important for parents to remember that should they be unable to arrive at a mutually acceptable custody agreement the Idaho courts are likely to step in and make the decision for them.
 Further, absent evidence to the contrary (drug use, alcoholism, abuse or neglect of the children or abuse of the other parent) an Idaho judge will assume each parent is equally capable of child-rearing and equally invested in the children’s best interests.